ImagineSocialGit/engage-core/docs/modules/webinars.md

 For reusable Webinar lifecycle message contexts, the surface shows the current selected Messaging template, allows choosing a compatible `MessageTemplatePreset`, saves the selected `MessageTemplatePresetAssignment`, and links back to Message Templates for copy editing.

-Consent acknowledgement contexts are different: they resolve through Messaging's consent-domain and opt-in-definition services.
+Consent acknowledgement contexts are different: they resolve through Messaging's consent-domain, opt-in-definition, and delivery-consolidation services.
 Do not create or select scope-specific `opt_ins` templates merely to represent registration or waitlist consent acknowledgements.

-Schedule selection remains Webinars-owned and separate from copy editing.
+A consent acknowledgement may be delivered standalone or consolidated into a compatible Webinar lifecycle message.
+Webinars may show whether the acknowledgement is covered, but it does not own the acknowledgement definition or delivery policy.
+Schedule selection remains Webinars-owned and separate from acknowledgement copy editing.

 ## Webinar message readiness